Never say telework. Karate Work. Coworking sushi. Do you have any other clichés to lend to name this Japanese boom in tiny workspaces?

 The stay in the hovel costs 250 yen, about 2 euros every 15 minutes, and there are some subscription rates that allow a total of hours per month.

-The contingency is excellent: the state in Japan encourages workers to work remotely, anticipating the absurd electronic flotilla that we will see at the Tokyo 2020 Olympics, which will bring the Japanese city a prize of 7.8 million visitors. .
-Other companies are also trying to turn to teleworking.
-20% of the communication industry embraces and promotes telework.
+The contingency is excellent: the State in Japan encourages workers to work remotely, anticipating the absurd electronic flotilla that we will see at the Tokyo 2020 Olympics, which will bring the Japanese city a bonus of 7.8 million visitors. .
+Other companies are also trying to pivot to telecommuting.
+20% of the communications industry embraces and promotes teleworking.

 Mitsubishi and his partners tested 22 different prototypes before presenting this mini office.
 The East Japan Railway is also testing its small solutions.